 Ripe cactus fruits last for 3-5 days at room temperature.

-Cactus pears that still have their spikes must be handled carefully.
+Prickly pears that still have their spikes must be handled carefully.
 To prepare, slice the outer rind using a knife.
 Use thick gloves if required.
 You can also peel the skin in case of completely ripe fruits.
 Trim off both ends.
 Cut the flesh in cubes or slices as you may wish.

 Here are some serving tips: